Kingxukai/linux/Documentation/bpf/verifier.rst

   new frame, parent links for r6-r9 and stack slots are set to nil, parent links for r1-r5 are set to match caller r1-r5 parent links.

-This could be illustrated by the following diagram (arrows stand for ``->parent`` pointers)::
+This could be illustrated by the woke following diagram (arrows stand for ``->parent`` pointers)::

       ...                    ; Frame #0, some instructions